 - Place a folded paper bag in front of your child and encourage her to paint both sides with bright colors.
 Let dry.

 - Unfold the bag and paint its sides and any areas that may have been missed.
 Let dry.

-- Help your child place the open bag over a bottle to help it stand up on its own.
+- Help your child place the open bag over the bottle to help it stand up on its own.

 - Encourage her to glue on any decorative materials she likes such as glitter, beads, feathers, etc.

-- Help her to ball up newspaper to about the size of a baseball.
-This will be stuffing for the bird.
+- Help her to ball up newspaper until she has two balls that are about the size of a baseball.
+This will be the stuffing for the bird.

 - Stuff the ball of crumpled paper into top of the bag to create the bird's head.
 Rubber band it into place.

-- Cut long strips about 1" in width of the remaining painted paper bag to create some feathers.
+- Cut long slits about 1 inch in width into the remaining painted paper bag jutting out from the bird's head to create some feathers.
 Use a pencil to roll them from the end of the paper up to the rubber band.